modernism

 You see an error in the text - select the fragment and press Ctrl + Enter

-Mykola Khvylovy was a key figure in interwar Ukraine in the 1920s and 1930s.
-He was one of the leaders of Ukrainian literary modernism and the generation of the Executed Renaissance.
-He was a tragic, pathetic symbol of the political and cultural movement of the National Communists, who tried to link left-wing radical politics to issues of national identity, national liberation, and anti-colonialism.
+Mykola Khvyliovyi was a key figure in interwar Ukraine during the 1920s and 30s.
+He was one of the leaders of Ukrainian literary modernism and part of the generation of the Executed Renaissance.
+He was a tragic, pathetic symbol of the political and cultural movement of the National Communists who tried to link left-wing radical politics to issues of national identity, national liberation, and anti-colonialism.
 He was a charismatic suicide bomber of the thirties.

 In the Soviet Union, they tried to ban and forget this writer until the late 1980s.
-Books were confiscated from libraries, and his name was crossed out of rolls.
-Therefore, Khvylovy’s name was mysterious, controversial, odious, frightening and inspiring.
-When Soviet censorship began to collapse, Ukrainians’ interest in Mykola Khvylovy turned out to be enormous.
+Books were confiscated from libraries, and his name was crossed out anywhere it could be found.
+Therefore, Khvyliovyi’s name was mysterious, controversial, odious, frightening, and inspiring.
+When Soviet censorship began to collapse, Ukrainians’ interest in Mykola Khvyliovyi turned out to be enormous.
 Coming out of the shadows, the writer became one of the leading figures in the colorful pantheon of Ukrainian culture.
-He became indispensable for understanding such a unique and contradictory phenomenon as the literature of Soviet Ukraine in the 1920s.
+He became indispensable for understanding the unique and contradictory phenomenon of Soviet Ukrainian literature in the 1920s.

 The rebellious son of a teacher

-The future writer was born on December 13, 1893, in the town of Trostyanets in Kharkiv province (then still part of the Russian Empire) in northeastern Ukraine, a region that is located close to the border with Russia and is currently suffering from constant shelling and missile attacks by the enemy.
-Khvylovy is a pseudonym, he was born with the surname Fitilov.
+The future writer was born on December 13, 1893, in the town of Trostyanets in Kharkiv province (then still part of the Russian Empire) in northeastern Ukraine, a region is located close to the border with Russia that currently suffers from constant shelling and missile attacks by the enemy.
+Khvyliovyi is a pseudonym; he was born with the surname Fitilov.

 His parents were teachers.
-His father, Hryhorii Fitiliov, was both an impoverished descendant of the aristocracy and an eternal rebel freethinker, a revolutionary dreamer, a provincial intellectual with an original mindset.
+His father, Hryhorii Fitiliov, was both an impoverished descendant of the aristocracy and an eternal rebel freethinker, a revolutionary dreamer, and a provincial intellectual with an original mindset.
 Mykola inherited his father’s sympathy for Russian populism (the movement for peasant democracy and against serfdom), as well as for revolutionary ideas, his love of literature, his Russian surname, and, probably, his hot temper.
-His mother, Yelyzaveta (maiden name Tarasenko), was also a teacher, but seems to have been much more politically restrained.
-However, after her parents’ divorce, it was in her family that young Mykola received basic knowledge of Ukrainian culture and literature as well as Ukrainian national sentiment.
+His mother, Yelyzaveta (maiden name Tarasenko), was also a teacher though seems to have been much more politically restrained.
+After his parents’ divorce, young Mykola received basic knowledge of Ukrainian culture and literature as well as Ukrainian national sentiment.

-Mykola Khvylovy spent his childhood and youth in various villages and towns near Trostyanets.
-He sometimes traveled with his mother, who was looking for work, or sometimes lived with relatives.
+Mykola Khvyliovyi spent his childhood and youth in various villages and towns near Trostyanets.
+He sometimes traveled with his mother in her search for work, and he sometimes lived with relatives.
 During schooling, he quickly demonstrated his rebellious nature and revolutionary heritage.
-This naturally resulted in his expulsion from the gymnasium in the city of Okhtyrka.
-As Khvylovy later said, “for participating in the so-called Ukrainian revolutionary circle,” although he wasn’t a member of any political party.
+This naturally resulted in his expulsion from Okhtyrka “for participating in the so-called Ukrainian revolutionary circle,” as later stated by Khvyliovyi, even though he wasn’t a member of any political party.

 Power changed hands very often in those days, so flags and administrations in Ukrainian cities changed like a kaleidoscope.
 Mykola also managed to be on different sides of the barricades, fighting for different units and armies.
 After a series of deadly adventures, he eventually found himself on the side of the Bolsheviks.
 He stayed with them until the end of the war and later joined their party.